-[8.61] An Artillery unit may use its Barrage or FPF Strength anywhere within its Range Allowance, regardless of intervening terrain or units (either Enemy or Friendly).
+[8.61] An Artillery unit may use its Barrage or FPF Strength anywhere within its Range Allowance, regardless of intervening terrain or units (either Friendly or Enemy).

-[8.62] Defending units benefit fully from the terrain in the hex they occupy when attacked by Artillery (regardless of range).
-Defending units do not receive any hexside benefits if attacked solely by Artillery and/or Ground Support.
-Defending units do receive hexside benefits if they are subject to a Combined Attack involving adjacent non-artillery units, all of which are attacking across the terrain hexside type in question.
+[8.62] Defending units benefit fully from terrain in the hex they occupy when attacked by Artillery (regardless of range).
+Defending units do not receive any hexside benefits if attacked solely by artillery and/or Ground Support.
+Defending units do receive hexside benefits if they are subject to a Combined Attack involving non-Artillery units, all of which are attacking across the terrain hexside type in question.